sebilune/dc-torrent/README.md

 bash setup.sh
 ```

 This script will prompt you for your Discord bot credentials, config, and movies directory, then it will automatically build the Docker image, and start the container in detached mode.

+The qBittorrent Web UI will be available at `http://localhost:8080` by default with the user `admin` and password `adminadmin`.

 You can view logs with:

 ```bash
 docker logs -f dc-torrent